Simple-Configuration-Server/simple-configuration-server/README.md

 The SCS Docker image is published in the GitLab Container Registry of this repository.

+_Note that future versions are set to be published in the GitHub Container Registry.
+After the first release on GitHub, the below link is updated accordingly_

 The simplest way to deploy the SCS with your configuration is to use the Docker-image as-is, and use bind-mounts to set your configuration and SSL keys on it, as illusted in the below example docker-compose.yml file: